Top 20 Places to Take Kids in and around Vancouver

 The Vancouver Aquarium is a self-supporting, non-profit society dedicated to effecting the conservation of aquatic life through display, communication, public programming and education, research and direct action.
 We are an Ocean Wise® initiative and home to thousands of incredible ocean species and amazing aquatic life.
 It’s also Ocean Wise headquarters, where our scientists, educators and conservation experts do their work, not only to protect our oceans but to inspire others to join us in our mission.
 Since opening in 1956, the Vancouver Aquarium has connected more than 40 million people from around the world to our oceans and all the wonders within them.

-3. Play Abby Playgrounds
+3. Play Abby Indoor Play Parks

 4. My Local Library